sigstore/docs/content/en/rekor/sign-upload.md

 ---
 title: Signing and Uploading Other Types
 category: "Rekor"
-position: 340
+position: 305
 ---

-This documentation contains information on how to sign and upload data in different [pluggable types](pluggable-types.md).
+This documentation contains information on how to sign and upload data in different [pluggable types](https://docs.sigstore.dev/rekor/pluggable-types).

 The following are covered:
 - [Minisign](#minisign)
 - [SSH](#ssh)
 - [PKIX/X509](#pkixx509)
-- OpenPGP / GPG (TODO)
 - RPM (TODO)
 - TSR (TODO)
 - [TUF](#tuf)